pyrod3v/gitman-lite/README.md

 To add custom .gitignore templates, put any `<name>.gitignore` file in the gitignore directory in your config.

 ## Installing
-To install the application, simply clone this repository and run the `build.sh` script
+To install the application, simply clone this repository and run the `make`, or download a release from [Releases](https://github.com/pyrod3v/gitman/releases).

 ## How to use
 The compiled binary's name is `gm`.
 You can use the following flags with it: